How Many Inches In 12 Feet

 Memorize the Basic Conversion Factor

 The most important tip is to memorize the basic conversion factor: 1 foot = 12 inches.
-Having this relationship committed to memory will make conversions much faster and easier.
+That said, having this relationship committed to memory will make conversions much faster and easier.
 You can use flashcards, mnemonic devices, or simply practice converting common measurements until it becomes second nature.

 Use a Consistent Approach